Adobe InDesign Reviews& Product Details

-- Alternative scripts: Get access to different language scripts so you can embed your chosen language.
+- Alternative scripts: Get access to different language scripts to embed your chosen language.

 Lastly, we have page control.
 These feature-set let designers create beautiful professional pages for their projects.
-The key features include:
+The key features include the following:

 - Add objects: With the add object, you can add chapters, footers, headers, page numbers, etc.

 - Scale objects: easily scale objects.